franciszekruszkowski/AI-DJ/README.md

 We have created a `track.py` class for handling track analysis tasks, such as BPM detection and beat grid placement.
 It also provides functions to generate visualisations of the audio data, which can be helpful for debugging and verification of the analysis results.

+### Tempo Adjustment and Mixing

+We have developed the functionality to adjust the tempo of tracks to match each other, allowing for smooth transitions.
+The transitions between tracks are accomplished through a basic crossfading technique.

+### Equalization (EQ)

+The EQ adjustment is implemented to control the Low, Mid, and High frequencies of the tracks during transition.
+This allows us to cut out the bass (Lows) for specific time frames (4, 8, or 16 bars), emulating a common DJing technique.

 ### Mixing

-We have begun the process of developing functions for mixing two tracks.
-Currently, transitions between tracks are accomplished through a basic crossfading technique, and the Beats Per Minute (BPM) of the second track is adjusted to match the first track.
-This approach provides a good starting point, although the transitions may not be perfectly aligned at all times.
+Successful mixing between two tracks, including beatmatching with correctly adjusted BPMs and EQ adjustments, has been implemented.
+A simple crossfade function is also in place for smooth transitions.

 ## What's Next?
 Project Roadmap